 Habeo ut Dem

-The Charity Committee is a group of volunteers from LVI who meet regularly to come up with inventive ways of raising money for the main school charity.
-They are organised by the Deputy Head Girl in charge of charity and the Inglis Housemistress.
-The committee also arranges one-off events for charities which are close to their hearts, for example a bake sale and hockey match in aid of Breast Cancer Research UK, a Charity Ball, or mufti days.
-Each January a new Deputy Head Girl is appointed and the Charity Committee will present three new charities to the whole school who will then choose the next main charity of the year.
+The Charity Committee is a group of volunteers from LVI who meet regularly to generate inventive ways of raising money for the mail school charity.
+The are organised by the Deputy Head Girl in charge of charity and assisted by a member of staff.
+The Committee also arranges one-off events for charities which are close to their hearts, for example a bake sale and hockey match in aid of Breast Cancer Research UK, a Charity Ball or mufti days.
+Each January a new Deputy Head Girl is appointed and the Charity Committee present a range of charities that they feel strongly about to the whole school who choose the next main school charity for the year.